Materials-Consortia/OPTIMADE/optimade.rst

     Examples:

-    - For :?:`property_slices=dim_frames:::` some of the equivalent valid representations are:
+    - For :query-string:`property_slices=dim_frames:::` some of the equivalent valid representations are:

       - ``{}``
       - ``{"start": null, "stop": null, "step": null}``